 Have you unexpectantly received some good news and then in the next moment down comes the bad?
 It’s like when someone tells you: I have bad news and good news; which one do you want to hear first?
 The good news: You are getting $2400 stimulus money.
 But the bad news, you owe $6300 to … Continue reading Fugacious Existence

 “Rodrigo” (as I like to call him) and I had a lovely cookout the other day!
 The food was great, and the company was amusing 😉 but what thrilled me the most was the peaceful setting.
 No thoughts of a “Lockdown” or even a “virus;” No worry or care “called in” to interrupt that peace-filled … Continue reading The Third “P”

 During this isolating pandemic period, I was motivated to read several books that are lying around the house longing for me to pick them up.
 One small book, easily digested but held a wealth of spiritual truth, is If You Will Ask by Oswald Chambers.
 This book, insightful and timely, is a testimony of Chambers’ … Continue reading From Praise to Prayer

 Ashamedly, there have been multiple times in my life when I have told the Lord I could not praise Him in the midst of a difficult situation.
 After He provided the relief and I saw a resolution to the difficulty, I would praise Him.
 Yet, there are some heartrending complexities that remain to this day … Continue reading Sacrificed on the Altar: PRAISE

 Five years have swiftly flown by!
-Have you felt it?
-Were there some lessons that will forever be etched in your heart?
+Did you feel it pass?
+Were there some lessons that were etched in your heart?
 We were elated to hear our oldest daughter, who had been married for 5 years, was going to have a baby.
-However, the Lord saw fit to take our very first grandchild after … Continue reading Higher Ground
+However, the Lord saw fit to take our very first grandchild after only … Continue reading Higher Ground